mgoddard16/final2019/README.md

 # final2019
-I'm going to take the approach if making five seperate mark down files.
+I'm going to take the approach of making five seperate mark down files.